Hello, readers! It’s Molly from Just a Little Creativity, and I’m happy to be sharing here at The Crafty Blog Stalker again this month.

 Step by Step Tutorial

-First, paint your wood black.
+First, paint your wood black, leaving the bark edge exposed.

 While that’s drying, go ahead and click & save this free typography image, and print it to fit the size of your wood or canvas.